 - a.
 Carson City may, in its sole discretion, contract with attorneys for conflict counsel services on an hourly basis, a flat fee basis, or any other basis. - b.
 Carson City will comply with the applicable provisions of NRS Chapter 332 for local government purchasing and with the Carson City purchasing policy when soliciting for conflict counsel. - c.
+Carson City will solicit letters of interest through a solicitation released to the public and any DIDS qualified attorneys in Carson City. - d.
+At a regularly scheduled public meeting, the Carson City Board of Supervisors may enter into a contract for conflict counsel services with none or any or all of the attorneys submitting letters of interest. - e.
+The judges of the Courts, DIDS, or any other interested person or entity may submit public comment regarding the selection of conflict counsel.

-Carson City will solicit letters of interest through a solicitation released to the public in Carson City. - d.
-When selecting conflict counsel, Carson City will consider: - 1. the experience and qualifications of an applicant; - 2. applicant's past representation of indigent persons; - 3. applicant's ability to comply with DIDS regulations; - 4. the cost of applicant's proposed services; - 5. whether the applicant resides in or has an office in Carson City; and - 6. any other criteria that bears upon a conflict counsel contract. - e.
-The Court administrator and the judges of the Courts will review the letters of interest and recommend to the Carson City Board of Supervisors which attorney or attorneys to select as conflict coursel. - f.
-The Carson City Board of Supervisors may enter into a contract for conflict counsel services with none or any or all of the attorneys submitting letters of interest. - g.
-Contracted conflict counsel must be a Department qualified attorney. - h.
-Conflict counsel contracts must comply with all applicable Department requirements. - i.
-Carson City or the Courts will notify the Department within 30 days after Carson City enters into a conflict counsel contract.
+- f.
+When selecting conflict counsel, Carson City will consider: - 1. the experience and qualifications of an applicant; - 2. applicant's past representation of indigent persons; - 3. applicant's ability to comply with DIDS regulations; - 4. the cost of applicant's proposed services; - 5. whether the applicant resides in or has an office in Carson City; and - 6. any other criteria that bears upon a conflict counsel contract. - g.
+Contracted conflict counsel must be a DIDS qualified attorney. - h.
+Conflict counsel contracts must comply with all applicable DIDS requirements. - i.
+If Conflict counsel finds that compensation under the contract is not sufficient to permit conflict counsel to adequately represent indigent persons, conflict counsel may seek extraordinary expenses under the contract or may request additional funds from the Carson City Board of Supervisors.

-16. DEPARTMENT REQUIREMENTS AND INTERACTION
+16. DIDS REQUIREMENTS AND INTERACTION